microteq/whatsigram_messenger/README.md

 ## License

-This integration is published under the GNU General Public License v3.0 license.
+This integration is published under the GNU General Public License v3.0.
 <br />
 <br />
 <br />